bowman2001/perplexdoc/content/blog/accessibility-of-fluid-typography/index.md

 ![](fluid?ph=left&s=tiny)

-Fluid fonts solely depend on the width of the browser window or the view-port width of the mobile device.
+Fluid sizes solely depend on the width of the browser window or the view-port width of the mobile device.
 When a user changes the zoom factor of his browser or his device, they are not affected at all.
-That’s the problem with a fixed fluid size.
-The solution is obvious: We need to change the fluid size accordingly when we change the layout responsively.
+That’s the problem with fixed fluid sizes.
+The solution is obvious: We need to change fluid sizes accordingly when we change the layout responsively.

 {{< mnote up=8 >}}
 The CSS function {$clamp} has been introduced to allow a single view-port dependent size within min-max constraints.
 For a layout with different fluid states like this one two constraints aren’t enough and breakpoints are the only way to go.